r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 Answer the question, Mash.

 **Mash:**
-W-well...Yesterday, I was still processing it myself, and along with everything else that happened last night, I never got a good chance to tell {(M) him /(F) her}...
+W-well...Yesterday, I was still processing it myself, and along with everything else that happened last night, I never got a good chance to tell [♂ him /♀ her]...

 **Medea:**
 I see...That may actually be for the best.